-Solar Cells have a very long history, starting with some observations carried out by Edmond Becquerel in 1839, Edmond Becquerel is the son of Antoine Cesar Becquerel and father of Henry Becquerel, both of them were well-known physicists.
+Solar Cells have a very long history, starting with some observations carried out by Edmond Becquerel in 1839, Edmond Becquerel is the son of Antoine Cesar Becquerel and the father of Henry Becquerel, both of them were well-known physicists.

 Becquerel observed that if two platinum electrodes are placed in solution and exposed to sunlight, electric current flows.
 His effect was very small and had no practical significance at the time, But it remained unforgotten.